cwf96991/ThreeJs/README.md

 ## Note for Object/Model
 -  draco is using for compression, and it may much lighter
+-  directionalLight.shadow.normalBias=0.05 to reduce the shadow map effect
 ## Useful Resource Ref
 - [3dtextures.me](https://3dtextures.me)
 - [poliigon.com](https://www.poliigon.com/)